Visitor Guide to Klong Kloi Beach ( Bangbao Beach )

 Nearby, Bangbao Beach Resort are a step up in the comfort stakes with a dozen or so wooden bungalows just 20 metres or so off the sand.
 The beach’s one luxury option, Chivapura Resort is next on the beach.
 Accommodation in spacious Thai style houses and a lovely beachfront pool.
 One of the best luxury resorts to stay if you want to be away from the crowds.
 A further 200 metres east, past a stretch of undeveloped beach is Tropical Beach Resort.
 The circular AC bungalows here are usually good value for money.

 There’s another 3* option on the main road at the back of the beach, Chaipura Resort -which also gets great reviews and has bungalows facing the lagoon behind the beach.
-Whilst in the more crowded western end of the beach YuYu Golden Beach and The Beach both have new, no frills aircon bungalows and rooms for rent at reasonable prices.
+Whilst on the busier, western end of the beach YuYu Golden Beach and The Beach both have new, no frills aircon bungalows and rooms for rent at reasonable prices.

 Koh Chang’s Strangest Resort